Close

 Muco-cutaneous separation

-The alginate will absorb any local exudate or bleeding and will help to actively heal the affected area.
+The alginate may absorb any local exudate or bleeding to keep the affected area dry and comfortable.

 Stomas which protrude excessive mucous

 Mucous causes peristomal soreness.
-The alginate adhesive actively absorbs the mucus to prevent soreness occurring.
+The alginate adhesive actively absorbs the mucus to soothe the skin around the stoma.

 Infected peristomal suture sites

-The alginate will absorb puss or serous fluid in the area and will help reduce irritation.
+The alginate may absorb puss or serous fluid in the area and may help reduce irritation.

 Patients using lots of accessories for problem skin

-As all the skin healing properties are within the actual adhesive, this virtually eliminates the need for any accessories.
-This makes alginate a cost-effective and simpler solution to many skin issues.
+As all the skin soothing properties are within the actual adhesive, this virtually eliminates the need for any accessories.
+Making Oakmed’s alginate range of bags a cost-effective and simpler solution to many skin issues.

 Take the first step toward a new level of comfort and confidence, by requesting your FREE samples today.